organisciak/dissertation/document/5_design_objective.md

 Bonuses are bound in promises: there is no system restraint to guarantee payment other than the requester's word.
 To assure workers that they will be paid, it is important to still have a notable base payment.
 At the same time, an effort-optimizing worker might realize that it is favourable to avoid the per-contribution bonuses, and keep completing 'do as many as you can in X seconds' tasks with only one contribution.
-To counter such a possibility, the per-item bonuses ramp up; e.g. no bonus for the first task, \$0.01 for the second, \$0.02 for the third.[^FastExample]
+To counter such a possibility, the per-item bonuses ramp up; e.g., no bonus for the first task, \$0.01 for the second, \$0.02 for the third.[^FastExample]
 This provides incentive to actually try to maximize time.

 [^FastExample]: The screenshot in figure @fig:fast-screen was taken for the first item in a set, so it shows a zero-sum bonus.